Laryngitis is most often caused by a viral infection.

 Less often, it may be caused by:

-- Noncancerous growths on the vocal cords
+- Growths on the larynx or vocal cords

 - Spasmodic dysphonia—a condition that causes irregular voice breaks

 - Other types of infection

 Things that raise the risk of laryngitis are:

 - Yelling, singing, and speaking loudly—for long periods of time

 - Inhaling cigarette smoke or other irritating substances